ga-curriculum/intro-to-databases/concepts/README.md

 Databases play a crucial role in almost all applications by providing a persistent storage mechanism for data.
 Unlike temporary data storage in memory structures like arrays and objects, databases ensure that data is not lost when an application is closed or refreshed.
 This persistence is key to maintaining data integrity and consistency across application uses.

 Beyond this, databases enable applications to create, read, update, and delete data (commonly abbreviated as CRUD).
-CRUD is foundational to how applications interact with databases, and also represents the core functionality of many apps.
-For example, a social media application likely allows users to create posts, read their friend's posts, edit (update) their own posts, and delete their own posts.
+CRUD is foundational to how applications interact with databases and represents many apps' core functionality.
+For example, a social media application likely allows users to create posts, read posts, edit (update) their posts, and delete their posts.

-In short, databases enable applications to provide dynamic, personalized experiences to users by allowing data to persist and evolve over time.
-As you progress in your development journey, understanding how databases function will be fundamental in designing and building robust, data-driven applications.
+In short, databases enable applications to provide dynamic, personalized experiences to users by allowing data to persist and evolve.
+Understanding how databases function will be fundamental in designing and building robust, data-driven applications as you progress in your development journey.